-Reminder: AFRICAN CRITICAL INQUIRY PROGRAMME CALL FOR PROPOSALS TO ORGANISE A WORKSHOP
+AFRICAN CRITICAL INQUIRY PROGRAMME CALL FOR PROPOSALS TO ORGANISE A WORKSHOP

 “Who defines the needs of the people and the related epistemologies that serve them?”
 (Karp & Masolo 2000:10)

-Closing Date: Wednesday 1 May 2019.
+Closing Date: Monday 2 May 2022

-The African Critical Inquiry Programme invites proposals from scholars and/or practitioners in public cultural institutions in South Africa to organise a workshop to take place in 2020.
+The African Critical Inquiry Programme invites proposals from scholars and/or practitioners in public cultural institutions in South Africa to organise a workshop to take place in 2023.
 The African Critical Inquiry Programme (ACIP) seeks to advance inquiry and debate about the roles and practice of public culture, public cultural institutions, and public scholarship in shaping identities and society in Africa.
 The ACIP is committed to collaboration between scholars and the makers of culture/ history, and to fostering inquiry into the politics of knowledge production, the relationships between the colonial/apartheid and the postcolonial/postapartheid, and the importance of critical pluralism as against nationalist discourse.
 ACIP is a partnership between the Centre for Humanities Research at the University of the Western Cape and the Laney Graduate School of Emory University in Atlanta, Georgia (USA).